flashg1/evSolarCharger/README.md

 -   Support multi-day solar charging using sun elevation triggers to start and stop.
 -   Compatible with off-peak night time charging.
 -   Configurable 7 days charge limit schedule.
 Default is to use existing charge limit already set in car.
--   Support just-in-time schedule charging to required charge limit using solar and grid if charge end time is set for the day.
+-   Support just-in-time schedule charging to required charge limit using solar and grid if charge completion time is set for the day.
 -   Automatically charge more today if today has no charge completion time and next 3 days have higher charge limit.
 -   Automatically adjust to the highest charge limit set within a rainy forecast period.
 The highest charge limit is selected from the 7 days charge limit settings that are within the forecast period taking into account the charge limit on bad weather setting.
 The objective is to charge more before a rainy period.
 Default disabled.
 -   Might be possible to prolong car battery life by setting daily charge limit to 60%, and only charge more before a rainy period by enabling option to adjust daily car charge limit based on weather.